mzweilin/EvadeML-Zoo/attacks/README.md

 ### DeepFool

+* num_classes: limits the number of classes to test against.
+* overshoot: used as a termination criterion to prevent vanishing updates
+* max_iter: maximum number of iterations for deepfool

 |       Parameter       |  DeepFool   |  Universal Adversarial Perturbations |
 |-----------------------|-------------|--------------------------------------|
 |    num_classes        |  10         |             ?                        |
 |    overshoot          | 0.02        |             ?                        |
 |    max_iter           |  50         |             ?                        |